 For a little more than a year, Houston’s “Enchilada Queen,” Sylvia Casares, has been pouring her culinary secrets into a cookbook that she hopes will shine a positive spotlight on Tex-Mex cuisine.

-Tex-Mex food “is so misunderstood and maybe it doesn’t have a great reputation but I really believe it’s because people who have tasted it a) don’t really know what they’re getting, and b) maybe what they’re getting really wasn’t so good,” said Casares, who owns Sylvia’s Enchilada Kitchen.
+Tex-Mex food “is so misunderstood and maybe it doesn’t have a great reputation but I really believe it’s because people who have tasted it a) don’t really know what they’re getting, and, b) maybe what they were getting really wasn’t so good,” said Casares, who owns Sylvia’s Enchilada Kitchen.

 In “The Enchilada Queen Cookbook” Casares shares 80 recipes including her famous enchiladas and many of the dishes she grew up eating.
 Set to launch nationwide on Nov.
 1, the book has already earned praise from Publishers Weekly, which gave it a starred review dubbing it “the only Tex-Mex cookbook you’ll ever need.”

 Casares will be at Blue Willow Bookshop on Nov.
 1 at 7 p.m. for the official cookbook launch and will teach a class at Central Market on Nov.
 4 as part of her book tour.
 She talked to us about her book, shared some tips and gave us her recipe for caldo de pollo.